 At Sigma Sound Studios, only drummers Earl Young and Keith Benson, bassist Jimmy Williams conga players Larry Washington, James Walker and Don Renaldo’s strings on horns had been members of the original Salsoul Orchestra.
 They were joined by guitarist Craig Snyder, Thor Love and the Richard Evans’ penned Burning Spear.
 Tom Moulton and Thor Baldursson on keyboards and synths and Shanga on congas.
 Even the Sweethearts of Sigma were absent and were replaced by Soulful Nature, Jon Alton, Ernestine Billingsley and Selinda Watkins.
 Truly, the times they were a changing and The Salsoul Orchestra was very different from its early, glory days.
 Would this change in lineup of The Salsoul Orchestra affect Street Sense’s commercial success?

 On the release of Street Sense in 1979, the album failed to chart.
-When the title-track Street Sense was released as a single, it only reached number forty in the US Dance Music/Club Play Singles Charts.
+Disco it seems, was on its deathbed and being granted the last rites.
+Then when Street Sense was released as a single, it only reached number forty in the US Dance Music/Club Play Singles Charts.
 This was a long way from The Salsoul Orchestra’s early days, when their debut album The Salsoul Orchestra had sold sufficient copies to be certified gold.
 Sadly, back in 1975, Salsoul weren’t members of the RIAA and didn’t receive their gold disc.
 By the time Street Sense was released in 1979, it was a very different Salsoul Records, Salsoul Orchestra and indeed, musical landscape.
 However, what did the music on Street Sense sound like?
 That’s what I’ll now tell you.

 Opening Street Sense is the exotic sounding Zambesi written by Donny Hathaway.
 The rhythm section powered by Earl Young’s drums combine with guitars and keyboards to dramatically open the track.
 A sinister sounding vocal sings “Zambesi” and that seems the signal for The Salsoul Orchestra to kick loose.
 Soon, Don Renaldo’s strings sweep and swirl, while his horns blaze and growl.
 They combine with the rhythm section to create The Salsoul Orchestra’s famous disco sound.
 By now it’s business as usual, although sometimes, the keyboards and the rhythm section take the arrangement in the direction of jazz.
 Punchy horns give the track a funky influence, while the introduction of synths, keyboards and bursts of hollered vocals see the jazzy sound return, Still the Don’s dancing strings create the track’s irresistible disco sound as the rest of The Salsoul Orchestra fuse jazz, funk and their usual disco sound.
 Although Salsoul and The Salsoul Orchestra were changing, this slimmed down, leaner lineup of The Salsoul Orchestra still create a track that irresistibly catchy, as Salsoul’s music begins to evolve.

 Burning Spear was penned by Richard Evans, who had was one of the main songwriters at Cadet Records, a subsidiary of Chess Records and home to Rotary Connection, Marlena Shaw and Terry Callier.
 When the track opens, a pounding funky rhythm section is responsible for the track’s funky, pulsating heartbeat.
 Jimmy Williams bass helps power the track along, while Thor’s synths add a new and different dimension to the arrangement.
-The synths mark a departure from the classic sound.
-At least the strings are present.
-Later, a sultry, blazing saxophone solo from Michael Pedicine takes centre stage.
+Still the strings are present and later, a sultry, blazing saxophone solo from Michael Pedicine takes centre stage.
 After that the rhythm section combine funk and disco, while the horns add a jazzy sound.
 Larry Washington adds the famous Salsoul percussive sound and Don Renaldo’s strings dance with joy.
 Although quite different from previous albums, with its introduction of a jazzy twist and synths, one thing doesn’t change, and that’s this a track that’s The Salsoul Orchestra’s dance-floor friendly sound.

 By 1979, Grace Slick who wrote Somebody To Love, had been lead singer with three groups, The Great Society, Jefferson Airplane and Jefferson Starship.
 She was also a talented songwriter.
 WIth Earl Young’s thunderous drums powering the arrangement along, the track reveals a funky, pulsating Euro Disco beat.
 The rest of The Salsoul Orchestra fuse funk, jazz and this Euro disco sound.
 Strings cascade, horns rasp and Soulful Nature add their tight, soulful harmonies.
 Although they’re crucial to the track’s sound and success, they’re nowhere near as good as The Sweethearts Of Sigma.
 So too are Don Renaldo’s swirling strings and rasping, plus Earl Young’s drums that provide the track’s heartbeat.
 A myriad of Latin percussion, rasping horns and Thor’s synths combine during a dramatic breakdown.
 Then the track gradually rebuild and the track reveals the rest of its secrets.
 For the first time on Street Sense there’s a real Euro Disco influence and this is no bad thing.
 Quite the opposite.
 It plays a part on the track’s joyous, uplifting sound.